-The fair value of the Group's investment properties were revalued on 31 December 2014 carried out by Roma Appraisals Limited were determined based on direct comparison method assuming sales of each property interests in their existing status and making reference to comparable market observable transactions of similar properties in the same locations and conditions as available in the relevant market.
+The fair value of the Group's investment properties were revalued by Roma Appraisals Limited on 31 December 2015.
+The valuation was determined using the direct comparison method by making reference to comparable market observable transactions of similar properties and adjusted to reflect the conditions and locations of the subject properties.
+There has been no change from the valuation techniques used in the prior year.

 Management reviews the valuation performed by the independent valuer for financial reporting purposes on a yearly basis.
 The review includes verification of all major inputs to the valuation, assessing property valuation movements and discussions with the independent valuer.
-Management considers that the current use of investment properties equates the highest and best use.
+Management considers that the current use of investment properties equate the highest and best use.

-The investment properties held by the Group are leased to third parties under operating leases, further summary details of which are included in Note 30 to the financial statements.
+Certain of the Group's investment properties are leased to third parties under operating leases, further summary details of which are included in Note 29 to the financial statements.

-At 31 December 2014, certain of the Group's investment properties with an aggregate carrying value of approximately HK\$152,090,000 (2013: HK\$143,100,000) were pledged to secure general banking facilities granted to the Group (Note 24).
+At 31 December 2014, certain of the Group's investment properties with an aggregate carrying value of approximately HK\$152,090,000 were pledged to secure general banking facilities granted to the Group (Note 23).

-Further particulars of the Group's investment properties are included on page 90.
+Further particulars of the Group's investment properties are included on page 86.